The Chordoma Foundation Biobank collects and distributes biospecimens needed to advance chordoma research.

 Do you have chordoma?

 Chordoma tissue is critical for research, but scientists have struggled to find the samples needed to learn what drives chordoma and how it might be treated.
 The Chordoma Foundation Biobank is solving this problem by collecting samples from patients nationwide, providing the first centralized source of chordoma samples and data to the research community.
-Our goal is to create a collection of chordoma tissue large enough to do adequately-sized studies and meet the needs of researchers interested in studying chordoma.
+Our goal is to create a collection of chordoma tissue large enough to enable adequately-sized studies and meet the needs of researchers interested in studying chordoma.

 Most major cancer centers do not see more than a few cases of chordoma per year, and few routinely bank the chordomas that they do see.
 As a result, most researchers lack access to a sufficient amount of tissue from their institution alone.
 To make matters worse, it is often prohibitively difficult to find and obtain tissue from other institutions.
 Because demonstrating access to a reliable source of tissue is often necessary to successfully compete for grants, the lack of chordoma tissue thwarts funding of chordoma research.